-The aid for the purchase of individual home heating or automated burning systems (Ajutorul bănesc pentru achiziționarea de centrale termice individuale sau arzătoare automatizate) is created to support the modernisation of the heating systems used by poor families.
+Aid for purchasing individual home heating or automated burning systems (Ajutorul bănesc pentru achiziționarea de centrale termice individuale sau arzătoare automatizate) was created to support the modernisation of the heating systems used by poor families.
 The beneficiaries are families or single persons with low incomes that use natural gas for the heating of their homes.
 The beneficiaries must have the status of individual consumers, assessed by a contract with a supplier of natural gas.
-This benefit is means tested as the income on family member must be less than the statutory gross minimum wage.
+This benefit is means-tested as the income on family member must be less than the statutory gross minimum wage.